EgorBodnar/playwright-metamask-example/doc/chrome-extention-interaction.md

 For interacting with the MetaMask extension, there is a solution called `Synpress`.
 This plugin allows you to communicate with MetaMask effectively.
+At present, this solution is the most popular and comparatively supported option for both Cypress and Playwright.

 #### Advantages: